 - Poor Navigation and Ease Of Use

-- Lack Of Error Checking Is Dangerous
+- Lack Of Error Checking Can Perpetuate Issues

 - High Prices Compared To Others In The Market